-As part of Miss A’s birthday presents this year, we had given her a gift of lunch at Cinderella’s Royal Table.
-There was a gap of around six weeks between receiving the lunch invitation and the day arriving whilst we were on holiday.
-Cinderella’s Royal Table lunch takes place inside the castle on Main Street in Magic Kingdom.
+As part of Miss A’s birthday presents this year, we had given her a gift of lunch at Cinderella’s Royal Table in Magic Kingdom park.
+There was a gap of around six weeks between receiving the lunch invitation and the day arriving whilst we were on holiday at Walt Disney World.
+Cinderella’s Royal Table lunch takes place inside the castle on Main Street..
 We pre booked this meal way back in January, as it’s advised that any character meal booking is made early as spaces go really fast.

 Part of Cinderella’s Royal Table lunch experience is to meet and greet with Cinderella before taking your place in the royal restaurant.
 Our booking was for 1.10pm, and we arrived to check in around twenty minutes prior to our booking as we weren’t sure how early we had to arrive to ensure we met Cinderella before lunch.